The Marsden Building Society Equity Release 4.85% Fixed For Life

 Who Is Eligible To Use The Lifetime Mortgage Calculator?

-The Marsden Building Society Lifetime Mortgage Calculator is suitable for those aged between 55 and 95 who own or partially own their home, have no dependents living at home and have sufficient equity in their home.
+The Marsden Building Society Lifetime Mortgage Calculator is suitable for those aged between 55 and 95 who own or partially own their home, have no dependents living at home and have sufficient.

-Customers should bear in mind that there may be charges associated with taking out a lifetime mortgage loan, so it’s essential to seek professional financial advice before making any decisions.
+Customers should bear in mind that there may be charges associated with taking out a lifetime mortgage loan, so to seek professional financial advice before making any decisions.

 Understanding The Marsden Building Society Retirement Mortgage Lenders

-The Marsden Building Society is a provider of retirement mortgages, a type of loan that is secured against your home, which can be used as an alternative way to raise money in later life.
-It is essential to recognise that taking out a retirement mortgage is a big financial commitment, and there will be legal fees, costs involved and other considerations to take into account before making any decisions.
+The Marsden Building Society is a provider of retirement mortgages, a type of loan that is secured against your home, which can be used as an alternative way to raise money in later life..

 Minimum Age Requirement for Applying

 To apply for a Marsden Building Society retirement mortgage, you must be aged 55 years or older.
-This minimum age requirement applies regardless of your personal circumstances or state benefits, so it’s essential to make sure you meet the criteria before making any further enquiries.
+This minimum age requirement applies regardless of your personal circumstances or state benefits, so to make sure.

 Advantages Of Taking Out A Retirement Mortgage